Alisher Usmanov

 Usmanov made his wealth after the collapse of the Soviet Union, through metal and mining operations, and investments.
 He is a shareholder of 49% of Metalloinvest, a Russian industrial conglomerate, which consolidated in 2006 JSC Metalloinvest's assets (Mikhailovsky GOK and Ural Steel) with those of Gazmetall JSC (Lebedinsky GOK and the Oskol Electrometallurgical Plant).

 He owns the Kommersant publishing house.
 He is also a co-owner of Russia's second-largest mobile telephone operator, MegaFon, and co-owner of Udokan copper which develops one of the largest copper deposits in the world.
 Usmanov eventually teamed up with Yuri Milner and became the largest investor of Digital Sky Technologies ("DST").
 On 16 September 2010, DST changed its name to "Mail.ru Group".
 He also holds shares of a number of international technology companies.
-He was the president of the ''Fédération Internationale d'Escrime'', the international governing body of the sport of fencing, from 2008 until 2022.
+He has been the president of the ''Fédération Internationale d'Escrime'', the international governing body of the sport of fencing, from 2008 until 2022, and again from 2024.

 He spent six years in a Soviet prison in the 1980s on charges of fraud and embezzlement, but his conviction was later overturned.
 In 2000, he was eventually rehabilitated by the Supreme Court of Uzbekistan, which ruled that the case against him was trumped up and no crime had been committed.
 Provided by Wikipedia